sascha-pst/sascha-pst.github.io/_posts/2026-04-21-abowlcutforthedog.md

 She must have missed the Google Calendar invite.

 I grew up with two very ambitious parents and Juni.
-Her name was Sanmin.
+Her name in other's memory was Sanmin.
 Her husband’s name was Baba.

 I have a Slavic name.
-None of the words pointed where they were meant to.
-None of those jobs were for me.
+None of the names pointed where they were meant to.
+None of the roles fit cleanly.

 Baba, in my language, was grandmother, but I called my grandmother Nona.